Vaczzy/MFC-SimpleGobang/readme/README_EN.md

 This Program can provide you with a simple C++ MFC **dialog** gobang program **framework**, and on this basis you can continue to **add new functions**.

-For beginners, this simple program can also help you learn C++ MFC **dialog** programming, and make a simple and fun program yourself.
+For beginners, this simple program can also help you learn C++ MFC **dialog** programming, and make a simple and fun program by yourself.

 Action GIF：